boozallen/aissemble/extensions/extensions-docker/aissemble-policy-decision-point/README.md

 `docker run -p 8780:8080 boozallen/aissemble-policy-decision-point:AISSEMBLE_VERSION`

-substituting the current aiSSEMBLE version for `AISSEMBLE_VERSION`, ie 1.2.0-SNAPSHOT
+substituting the current aiSSEMBLE&trade; version for `AISSEMBLE_VERSION`, ie 1.2.0-SNAPSHOT

 To make a call to the decision point use the following REST endpoint